 The misunderstood Stances of the Product Owner

 Scrum has been around for many (20+) years already and it’s great to see that many organizations are or have been implementing Scrum in order to deliver better products for their customers.
 In places where people work, conceptualizing, designing and building products together, mistakes will be made.
 Fortunately, because it helps us all to learn and improve.

 Based on many Scrum implementations, many Product Owner trainings, coaching Product Owners on the job and our own experience as Product Owners / Agile Product Managers, we have found that there are six patterns that we encounter in a lot of organizations.
 Or, as we’ve called them; six misunderstood Stances of the Product Owner.
 These stances are: The Clerk, The Story Writer, The Manager, The Project Manager, The Subject Matter Expert and the Gatekeeper.
 Let’s dive into the misunderstood stances of the Product Owner first:

 The Story Writer

-You know them: curved back, eyes glued to the screen, small font size and a 14 step template in Jira.
+You know them: curved back, eyes glued to the screen, small font size, and a 14 step template in Jira.
 Story, check.
 Acceptance criteria check.
-Discussions with the Development Team and Stakeholders lead to an updated template or a: “The details are in the ticket.”
+Discussions with the Developers and Stakeholders lead to an updated template or a: “The details are in the ticket.”